ironSource/node-ella/readme.md

 $ npm install -g multipack
 ```

 multipack uses this same `npm` binary.
-We suggest using npm 3, for better deduping.
-Unless you run into issues with symbolic links and npm refusing to remove things - then please let us know (with an example to reproduce) and revert back to npm 2.
+We recommend npm 3, for better deduping.
 To check your version of npm or install another, run:

 ```bash
 $ npm -v